The Power of Giving

 About 100 Who Care, Kitsap

 100 Who Care, Kitsap, launched in 2020.
 Kathy Campbell had heard about the Power of 100 from her sister, Karen Rosenberg.
 She shared her excitement with her husband Craig and friend Liz Sebren.
 They learned about the 100 Who Care Alliance and all agreed that 100 people coming together would be a powerful force for good in Port Orchard and greater Kitsap.
 The pandemic halted their planning for awhile but by August they all agreed: it was time to get to work.
 Eleven founding members attended the first virtual meeting on October 28, 2020.
-Membership had tripled by April 2021.
+Membership had reached more that 59 by the fall of 2022.
 Find out the latest about us on our Facebook page.

 100 People Who Care Alliance